AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips23/call.md

 - ML for combinatorial optimization
 - ML for simulation

+## (D) Education Track

+We aim to solicit systematic and multi-level learning resources (including but not limited to courses, tutorials, notebooks, review papers, etc.) to bridge the educational gap for a specific field.

 # Submission Instructions

 Abstract is due on **Sep 25th AoE**, and submisssion is due on **Oct 2nd AoE**.
 All submissions are managed through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/AI4Science).